Thomashighbaugh/colt45gui/README.md

 ## REQUIREMENTS

 - Ubuntu Based Distro Installed on Your System
-  - I use Ubuntu Budgie exclusively now, so the script is designed with it in mind
+  - I use Ubuntu Budgie exclusively now, so the script is designed with it in mind, but will work with other Ubuntu flavors and derivatives.
-- Some Idea of What You Want to Use Your System For
+- Some Idea of What You Want to Use Your System For -x86_64 architecture (no idea if this will work with other architectures but good luck if you try it with them)
-- Snap capabilities (deprecated) - **PROVIDED WITH THE APP!!!
-NEVERMIND**

 ## USE